TatianaFokina/a11y-blog/src/en/articles/how-to-protect-users-with-epilepsy-and-vd/index.md

 Some statistics.
 [About 8-10% of people in the world](https://books.google.ru/books?id=-L5dDwAAQBAJ&pg=PA959&redir_esc=y#v=onepage&q&f=false) have had at least one epileptic seizure.
 In 3% they have resulted in epilepsy.

-Seizures can be influenced not only by internal factors, but also by external factors.
+Seizures can be influenced not only by internal factors but also by external factors.
 For example, light or sounds.

 Seizures triggered by light, sounds and even reading are called reflex seizures.
 When there are many such seizures, a person has reflex epilepsy (RE).